For questions and answers about moving with your soldier to AIT, click here.

 Visitation and Communication During AIT

-My boyfriend lost his phone at AIT, so how will they go about letting him get another one?
+My boyfriend lost his phone at AIT, so how will they let him get another one?
 Will someone be able to send him a new one?

 You could probably send him a new one if he’s allowed to have it.
 As for visiting, it depends on his command and their procedures for visitation.